tinwelen/payconiq_assessment_people_app/README.md

 * JUnit
 * UiAutomator declaration (could be used for push notifications explicit testing)

+General

+* Tests can be found in androidTest / com.example.tinw.test package

 Run

 * No parallelization this time, just a straightforward run on an emulator/device.